No results for ""

 This can be implemented in two ways:

-• Separate Models: An equivalent, but simpler, way to implement ANCOVA 3 is to fit one separate regression model for each experiment arm.
+• Separate models: an equivalent, but simpler, way to implement ANCOVA 3 is to fit one separate regression model for each experiment variation.

 Fitting separate models has the advantage of fitting very simple regression models when there is only one covariate.
 This makes for a simple SQL implementation without leveraging additional software, which improves computational efficiency, especially on big data.
 We give an example of a simple SQL implementation of the ANCOVA 3 model in the section SQL Implementation.